yujia21/yujia21.github.io/_posts/2020-04-10-trace-together.md

 * rssi is [Received Signal Strength Indicator](https://en.wikipedia.org/wiki/Received_signal_strength_indication), which when in negative form represents a stronger signal the nearer to 0 it is.
 * txPower is mostly NaNs, with a few ones sprinkled in between, not too sure what this can be - battery power consumed by transaction?

 First things first - let's convert that timestamp into a more readable form.
-I first tried to piece together where I was for each of the groups of entries, but I couldn't figure out why there were readings at 10.30am when I was ostensibly working from home.
-Digging a little deeper, I realized that there were also readings at midnight when I was definitely at home and asleep - so something was definitely up!
+I first tried to piece together where I was for each of the groups of entries, but I couldn't figure out why there were entries at 10.30am when I was ostensibly working from home.
+Digging a little deeper, I realized that there were also entries at midnight when I was definitely at home and asleep - so something was definitely up!
 The answer is actually pretty simple - the timestamps were saved in UTC, so I needed to add 8 hours to it for the data to make sense in Singapore time.
 Keeping only the interesting columns and adding a quick parser on the phone model to get the brand of the phone:

 | timestamp                  | msg      | modelC     | modelC_parsed   |   rssi |
 |:---------------------------|:---------|:-----------|:----------------|-------:|